al626405/TOR_Adapative_TensorFlow_Learning/README.md

+# WARNING DO NOT USE THIS SCRIPT ON ANY NETWORK YOU DO NOT OWN.
+THE PURPOSE OF THIS SCRIPT IS STRICTLY FOR SIMULATION AGAINST NETWORKS AND SERVERS YOU OWN.

 # TOR Traffic Routing Script with Adaptive Machine Learning

 This Python script routes traffic through the **Tor network** using **Tor's SOCKS5 proxy**.
 It ensures anonymity by making all requests through the Tor service, while also employing a machine learning model to adapt based on traffic patterns.